We Aim To Protect Your Name And Reputation

 What types of defamation are there?

 Defamation includes slander (spoken false statements) and libel (written false statements) that harm a person’s reputation.
 To be actionable, the statements must be false, damaging and not protected by privilege.
-Defamation can harm your reputation, and we are prepared to address it.
+Defamation can harm your personal or business reputation, and we are prepared to address it.
 Whether facing slander or libel, we will assess the situation, gather evidence and pursue legal action to restore your reputation and seek compensation for the damages caused.

 Talk To A Defamation And Privacy Lawyer Today